betrusted-io/betrusted-io.github.io/avalanche-noise.md

 # Motivation

-A high quality noise source is necessary for any good crytpographic enclave.
+A high quality noise source is necessary for any good cryptographic enclave.
 In fact, multiple high quality noise sources are preferable, if the budget allows.